 In a hierarchical society, the individual at the very top has sovereign ownership of all the land within his jurisdiction.
 He is king of his sovereign State.
 He devises, ratifies and enforces the laws by which people live within his territory.
 Beneath him, his privileged peers each have economic ownership of a small portion of his territory.
 Each peer possesses and controls his respective portion for the purpose of gaining from it the needs of life for himself and his family.
 In return for this privilege, he must contribute some of his gain to the king.
 The king and his peers thus form a small social elite.

 I use the word family in its original historic sense.
-It comprises the land-owner's first-born son, his wife, his other sons, his daughters, his slaves and his material possessions.
+It comprises the landowner's first born son, his wife, his other sons, his daughters, his slaves and his material possessions.
 His slaves include concubines.
 His land and his family are his property.
-This notion of property is the basis of a hierarchical social structure.
-Ownership is control.
+This notion of property is the basis of a hierarchical social structure, in which ownership is control.

 This hierarchy of subjugation and control is maintained by rules of inheritance.
 When a landowner dies, his property passes to his first-born son.
 Normally, the first-born son inherits the total economic possession and control of his father's land and property.
 Some societies decree that other sons (or even daughters) each have a lesser share.
 Although this dilutes economic inheritance slightly, the hierarchy is maintained.
 Economic power is thus confined to a small exclusive elite within the population.
 Slaves and sons-of-slaves — the majority — get nothing.

 Perhaps the most powerful symbol of hierarchy is the pyramid.
 The Egyptians and Mayans probably used their enormous structures to represent their forms of society.
 The emperor and his elite at the top of the pyramid.
 Their oppressed slaves toiling eternally far beneath them.
 The weight of their extravagant lifestyles bearing oppressively downwards, with deference and wealth rising upwards from their obedient minions.
 Truly an evil system.